basic-web-components/basic-web-components/packages/basic-animation-stage/README.md

   **Kind**: instance property of <code>[AnimationStage](#AnimationStage)</code>.
 Defined by <code>[ItemsSelection](../basic-component-mixins/docs/ItemsSelection.md)</code> mixin.
 <a name="ItemsSelection+selectFirst"></a>

 ### animationStage.selectFirst()
 Select the first item in the list.

   **Kind**: instance method of <code>[AnimationStage](#AnimationStage)</code>.
 Defined by <code>[ItemsSelection](../basic-component-mixins/docs/ItemsSelection.md)</code> mixin.
 <a name="SelectionAnimation+selectionAnimationDuration"></a>

 ### animationStage.selectionAnimationDuration : <code>integer</code>
 The duration of a selection animation in milliseconds.

-This measures the amount of time required for an item to move from completely unselected (offstage, usually right) to selected (center stage), to completely unselected (offstage, usually left).
+This measures the amount of time required for a selection animation to complete.
+This number remains constant, even if the number of items being animated increases.

-The default value is 1000 milliseconds (1 second).
+The default value is 250 milliseconds (a quarter a second).

   **Kind**: instance property of <code>[AnimationStage](#AnimationStage)</code>.
 Defined by <code>[SelectionAnimation](../basic-component-mixins/docs/SelectionAnimation.md)</code> mixin.
-**Default**: <code>1000</code>
+**Default**: <code>250</code>
 <a name="SelectionAnimation+selectionAnimationKeyframes"></a>

 ### animationStage.selectionAnimationKeyframes : <code>Array.&lt;cssRules&gt;</code>
 The keyframes that define an animation that plays for an item when moving forward in the sequence.